p-wegner/usermanagement/prd/multitenancy-keycloak.md

 - Each customer may have multiple tenants (e.g., IKEA → TenantA, TenantB).
 - Applications (such as ComplexApp) must be able to dynamically create roles for tenants (e.g., Warehouse_Manager, Picker for TenantA).
 - Simpler applications require only a fixed set of roles per customer (e.g., IKEA_Editor).
-- Customers and tenants must be strictly isolated: users, roles, and groups of one customer/tenant must not be visible or manageable by others.
+- Customers must be strictly isolated: users, roles, tenants and groups of one customer must not be visible or manageable by others.
 - The UI must allow end users to manage users, roles, and groups within their permitted scope.
-- There must be support for hierarchical group structures, including subgroups like usermanagement-admins, who can only manage users/roles/groups below their group.
+- There must be support for hierarchical group structures, including the possibility to assign an admin role for a group, who can only manage users/roles/groups below their group.

 ---